MATLAB Simulator of Level-Index Arithmetic: Small level-index systems

 \section{Small level-index systems}

-Here we compare an unsigned 5-bit SLI representation with an unsigned 5-bit toy floating-point system used for demonstration by Higham~\cite{high21}.
+Here we compare an unsigned 5-bit SLI representation with an unsigned 5-bit binary floating-point (``toy'') system used for demonstration by Higham~\cite{high21}.
 In the interest of saving space we don't include the negative axes---the representations are symmetrical with respect to zero.
 In floating point, numbers are represented with $\pm \beta^{e-p+1}\times m$.
 Here $\beta$ is a base, $p$ is precision, and $e_{min} \leq e \leq e_{max}$ is the exponent.
+The exponent is usually encoded with a bias: $E=e+e_{max}$.
 In IEEE 754 \cite{ieee19} $e_{min}=1-e_{max}$.
-The significand $m$ satisfies $0 \leq m \leq \beta^p-1$, but the normalized nonzero numbers are assumed to have $m \geq \beta^{p-1}$ and the subnormal values $m \leq \beta^{p-1}-1$ and the fixed exponent $e=e_{min}$.
+The significand $m$ satisfies $0 \leq m \leq \beta^p-1$, but the normalized nonzero numbers are assumed to have $m \geq \beta^{p-1}$ whilst the subnormal values have $m \leq \beta^{p-1}-1$ and a fixed exponent $e=e_{min}$.
+Stored significand $M$ omits the most significant bit of $m$.
 We will assume the IEEE 754 floating-point encoding, including representing infinities, subnormals and not-a-number (NaNs).

-Now we discuss choices we made for the 5-bit SLI representation.
-We consider 1 and 2 bits for the level.
-Since the encoding for level zero is not required, we will be using the level encoding $00$ for representing level $1$ and therefore have one extra level, $1$ to $4$ instead of $0$ to $3$.
+For the 5-bit SLI representation, we consider 1 and 2 bits for the level.
+Since the encoding for level zero is not required, we use the level encoding $00$ for representing level $1$ and therefore have levels $1$ to $4$.
+Similarly for $1$-bit level SLI representations: $0$ encodes level $1$ and $1$ encodes level $2$.
 The authors of LI mention that it could instead be used for representing special values \cite{cltu88}, perhaps values equivalent to NaNs or infinities in floating point.
-For the reciprocal bit sign, we will be using $0$ for $r(x)=-1$ and $1$ for $r(x)=1$ and store it on the left of the level bits in order to have small values represented by the lower half of the set of representable binary patterns.
+For the reciprocal bit sign, we use $0$ for $r(x)=-1$ and $1$ for $r(x)=1$ and store it on the left of the level bits in order to have small values represented by the lower half of the set of representable binary patterns.

-Figure~\ref{fig:toy-fp-system} shows the 5-bit floating-point representation and two different 5-bit SLI representations.
-Table~\ref{table:toy-system-values} lists 32 possible values representable by the three systems.
+Figure~\ref{fig:toy-fp-system} shows the layouts of 5-bit floating-point representation and two different 5-bit SLI representations.
+Table~\ref{table:toy-system-values} lists the 32 possible values representable by the three systems.
 The following observations can be made from this table.